Oddities in the Entanglement Scaling of the Quantum Six-Vertex Model

 The first term in \eqref{eq:min_entropy_difference_alpha} is the entropy difference \eqref{eq:min_entropy_difference_delta_zero} at $\Delta = 0$, which scales as $ \frac{1}{4} \log L$, multiplied by $4 \alpha$.
 The second term meanwhile tends to $2 \alpha$ for $N \to \infty$.
 Furthermore, for $\Delta = 0$ and $1$ ($\alpha = 1/4$ and $1/2$) the ratio $Z^{\odd}_{\alpha} / Z^{\even}_{\alpha}$ goes to a constant for $N \to \infty$, which can be proved by recognizing the discrete Coulomb gas partition function \cite{gaudin1973coulomb, haldane1988rvb} in \eqref{eq:imps_normalization} (see Appendix~\ref{app:imps_ansatz_and_the_discrete_coulomb_gas} for more details).
 For this reason, we make the reasonable assumption that the ratio $Z^{\odd}_{\alpha} / Z^{\even}_{\alpha}$ is constant in the limit $N \to \infty$ for $0 < \alpha \leq 1/2$.
 Putting together all these results leads to the following statement:

 which tells us that the log term coefficient is indeed the iMPS parameter $\alpha$.
-From a CFT point of view, it is possible to argue that the extra log term that appears in \eqref{eq:min_entropy_difference_final} is the result of an extra primary field present in the odd ground state.
-This is because the latter does not correspond to the CFT vacuum, as it happens for the even ground state, but it contains an extra spin-1/2 excitation \cite{alcaraz1988xxz}.
+From a CFT point of view, we argue that the extra log term that appears in \eqref{eq:min_entropy_difference_final} is the result of an extra primary field present in the odd ground state.
+This is because the latter does not actually correspond to the CFT vacuum, as it happens for the even ground state, but it contains an extra spin-1/2 excitation \cite{alcaraz1988xxz}.
 In Appendix~\ref{app:cft_argument} we propose a heuristic argument in favor of this point of view.

+For this reason, we can regard the coefficient in front of the log term as universal, because only the low-energy degrees of freedom are involved, which are described by an appropriate CFT.
+This explains the dependency of the log term coefficient on the compactification radius $R$ or, equivalently, the Luttinger parameter $K$.
+This connection is made even more evident by the use of the iMPS Ansatz.
+The physical interpretation of the identification between the log term coefficient and the variational parameter $\alpha$ of the iMPS is that $\alpha$ governs the power-law behavior of the spin-spin correlations in the iMPS, which is precisely the role played by the Luttinger parameter $K$ \cite{cirac2010ansatz}.

 In order to corroborate \eqref{eq:min_entropy_difference_final} we have computed $\MinEnt$ for $L=7,9,\dots,23$ with exact diagonalization in the range $\Delta \in (-1, 1]$.
 At each $\Delta$ then, we have fitted the data against $a L + b \log L + c$ and extracted a value of $b(\Delta)$.
 For comparison, we repeated the same procedure but this time computing $\MinEnt$ from the iMPS Ansatz \eqref{eq:IMPS} in the same range of parameters.
 The final results are shown in Fig.~\ref{fig:log_coefficient} and we see a good agreement between the two.
 On top of that, both seem to match the expected curve $\Delta = - \cos(2 \pi b)$.
 Due to the relatively small system sizes, any discrepancies can be attributed to finite-size effects that are still somewhat relevant.